sdasara95/Customer-Revenue-Prediction-Using-Google-Analytics/README.md

 ### Code:
 Contains the code to be executed to obtain the required results

-### Report and PPT:
-Contains the project report and the presentation

 ### Libraries to be installed
 Apart from pre-installed packages such as pandas,numpy,sklearn,matplotlib,pickle,datetime and warnings: pip install -U imbalanced-learn \